KyleRego/KyleRego.github.io/_posts/2022-12-31-how-to-write-anki-add-ons.markdown

 self.layout.addWidget(self.tag_taker)
 {% endhighlight %}

-All of this is pretty similar to what we already saw except for the `QLineEdit` class, which is just a single line text field.
+All of this is pretty similar to what we already saw except for the `QLineEdit` class, which is just a single line text input field.

 {% highlight Python %}
 label5 = QLabel("Press button below to make notes")